pomerium/pomerium/docs/reference/readme.md

 - Type: relative file location
 - Optional

-The Broker Storage Certificate Authority defines the set of root certificate authorities that are use when verifying storage server certificates.
+This setting defines the set of root certificates used when verifying storage server connections.

 ### Data Broker Storage TLS Skip Verify